AntonGorynya/4_json/README.md

 # Prettify JSON

-Convert json output to pretty json output
+Read file in json format and then output it in pretty json format to console

 # Quickstart
-Script need installed json library

 You can download and run it directly through console

 Example of script launch on Linux, Python 3.5: